 The Madison City Schools Virtual Option operates on a standard semester system in accordance with the Madison City Schools System's approved academic calendar.
 Most classes are offered in a full year format or a "block" format.
 The start and end date of ACCESS Virtual Learning classes (regardless of format) is determined by the Alabama State Department of Education and is closely aligned with the Madison City School System's academic calendar.
-For questions or technical support, the Madison City ACCESS Support Center can be contacted via phone (1-877-295-0526 or 256-774-4609) or email
+For questions or technical support, the Madison City ACCESS Support Center can be contacted via phone (1-877-295-0526 or 256-774-4609) or email (mcaccesshelp@madisoncity.k12.al.us) Monday through Friday between the hours of 8:00am and 4:00pm.
+Contact information

 (mcaccesshelp@madisoncity.k12.al.us) Monday through Friday between the hours of 8:00am and 4:00pm.
-The start and end date of classes provided by any other third-party vendor will align with the Madison City School System's approved academic calendar.
 Contact information to ask questions or receive technical support from other third-party vendors will be supplied to student, once they are enrolled in the course.